spray paint plastic chairs

 Spray Painting Metal Furniture

-Years ago I traded my cousin Terry this patio set for a concrete table and benches.
+Years ago, I traded my cousin Terry this patio set for a concrete table and benches.
 I definitely got the better end of the deal.
 I think these chairs will last forever!
-They had been a cream color in their younger days.
+They were a cream color in their younger days.
 When I got them from Terry, they were black.
 But the black paint had been peeling a lot, so I thought it was time for a makeover.

 I painted this small table to match the chairs.